Hello all! Today, I’m going to list my top three pet peeves in books and give a short explanation as to why they’re a pet peeve.

 Show those things through the eyes and conversations of the characters.
 These things would have been normal to them.
 These things would have been a part of their lives, much like computers are part of our lives, hence why no one ever explains how computers work in a modern day story.

 Show these things through the characters.
 Show how they work when the characters use them, but there’s no need for too much detail lest it turn into a history book, which is not what historical fiction is.

 I’m a romantic.
 Always have been.
 I tend to gravitate towards romance in fiction, especially when it’s paired with the historical or suspense genres, though I’ve also picked up contemporary romances.

 But if there’s one thing that’s caused me to gravitate away from traditionally published Christian fiction and more towards indie Christian fiction – it’s the way romance is sometimes portrayed.

-I have a meter in my head that goes green, green-yellow, yellow, orange (no such thing as yellow-red), and red.
+I have a meter in my head that goes green, green-yellow, yellow, orange, and red.

 Sometimes…the romance between unmarried characters in trad Christian fic is focused a little too much on physical appearance.
 (How funny that we were just talking about that during devotions tonight)

 It’s especially annoying when it happens RIGHT.
 WHEN.
 THEY.
 MEET.

 THEY LITERALLY JUST MET.
 WHY ARE THEY STARING AT EACH OTHER’S LIPS?!?